Some features are on the Run and Map tabs. Others are in the Options box.

-Select this check box to automatically create a backup copy of the current SAP data fields in a separate worksheet or Access database table just before running the Transaction script.
-This setting is useful when you might want to roll back the data.
+Select this check box to automatically create a backup copy of the current SAP data fields (in a separate worksheet or Access database table) just before running the Transaction script.
+This setting is useful when you may want to roll back the data.

 Note: To use the Backup Data setting, you must record the Transaction script using Non-Batch Input mode.